The Legend of Zelda: Twilight Princess: Transition to the Wii

-Aonuma had anticipated creating a Zelda game for what would later be for the Wii, but had assumed that he would need to complete Twilight Princess first.
-His team began work developing a pointing-based interface for the bow and arrow, and Aonuma found that aiming directly at the screen gave the game a new feel, just like the DS control scheme for Phantom Hourglass.
+Aonuma had anticipated creating a Zelda game for what would later become the Wii, but had assumed that he would need to complete Twilight Princess first.
+His team began work developing a pointing-based interface for the bow and arrow, and Aonuma found that aiming directly at the screen created a new feel, just like the DS control scheme for Phantom Hourglass.
 Aonuma felt confident this was the only way to proceed, but worried about consumers who had been anticipating a GameCube release.
 Developing two versions would mean delaying the previously announced 2005 release, still disappointing the consumer.
-Satoru Iwata felt that having both versions would satisfy users in the end, even though they would have to wait for the finished product.
+Nintendo President Satoru Iwata felt that having both versions would satisfy users in the end, even though they would have to wait for the finished product.
 Aonuma then started working on both versions in parallel.

-Transferring GameCube development to the Wii was relatively simple, since the Wii was being created to be compatible with the GameCube.
+Transferring GameCube development to the Wii was relatively simple, since the Wii was being created to be compatible with GameCube software.
 At E3 2005, Nintendo released a small number of Nintendo DS game cards containing a preview trailer for Twilight Princess.
-They also announced that Zelda would appear on the Wii (then codenamed "Revolution"), but was not clear to the media if this meant Twilight Princess or a different game.
+They also announced that a Zelda title would appear on the Wii (then codenamed "Revolution"), but were not clear to the media if this meant Twilight Princess or a different game.